-If any of these issues apply to you, you should seek help from a revision rhinoplasty surgeon immediately.
-Having a nose that is so badly damaged can have a very negative effect on the health of your nose and your health in general.
+If any of these apply to you, seek help from a revision rhinoplasty surgeon immediately.
+Having a nose this badly damaged can have a very negative effect on your overall health.

-A revision rhinoplasty surgeon needs to have a good portion of their practice dedicated to both rhinoplasty and revision rhinoplasty.
+A qualified surgeon needs to have a good portion of their practice dedicated to primary and revision rhinoplasty.
 A great surgeon will also be board-certified and have specialties in both procedures.
-When you’re doing your research, you should be looking at reviews from former revision rhinoplasty patients as well as before and after photos of their revision rhinoplasty work.
+When doing your research, look at reviews from former revision rhinoplasty patients.
+Be sure to view the before and after photos of their revision rhinoplasty work.

-Dr. Andres Bustillo is a board-certified facial plastic surgeon whose entire practice is dedicated to procedures designed for the face and neck.
-About half of his practice involves taking on rhinoplasty and revision rhinoplasty patients and he performs over 300 nose surgeries every year.
+Dr. Andres Bustillo is a board-certified facial plastic surgeon who dedicates his entire practice to procedures designed for the face and neck.
+About half of Dr. Bustillo’s practice involves performing rhinoplasty and revision rhinoplasty on patients.
+He performs over 300 nose surgeries yearly.
 During his studies, Dr. Bustillo completed a fellowship in facial and reconstructive surgery and was trained by some of New York’s best plastic surgeons.